tinalexander/tinalexander.github.io/pages/2023/10-october.md

 # October 13, 2023

+## Novavax spokesperson on availability of their COVID-19 vaccine

+- **Source:** email from Giovanna Chandler of Novavax
+- **Date:** received October 13, 2023

+> Novavax’s protein-based non-mRNA updated COVID-19 vaccine is now widely available across the U.S., including in pharmacies such as Costco, CVS Pharmacy, Giant, Publix, Rite Aid, Stop & Shop and Topco, physician offices and public health clinics, as well as through government entities including the Bridge Access Program and Vaccines for Children.
+Store vaccine locators are in the process of being updated and for any questions on availability people are encouraged to call their local pharmacy.
+Below is the full release from Novavax.
+>
+> This follows the recent FDA authorization of Novavax’s COVID-19 vaccine in patients aged 12 years and older, developed using traditional vaccine technology.
+The availability of the updated Novavax vaccine provides a protein-based vaccine option offering protection against the XBB variant this fall.
+>
+> Advocacy groups and pharmacists offer perspective on the availability of an additional vaccine option, noting:
+>
+> “COVID continues to disproportionately impact certain communities, underscoring the persistent health disparities facing our country.
+The addition of another authorized COVID-19 vaccine strengthens the public vaccine supply nationwide and is another step forward in ensuring everyone has more equitable access to protecting themselves.”
+Sia Anagnostou, Co-Founder and Board Member, “Why We Vax”
+>
+> “As a pharmacist, it’s critical that we offer patients a diverse set of COVID-19 vaccine options to help them make the right choice for themselves and their families.
+The option to safely mix-and-match mRNA and protein-based technologies means we can offer those in our care more choices to keep everyone safe this fall and winter.”
+John Beckner, R. Ph., National Community Pharmacist Association, Senior Director, Strategic Initiatives
+>
+> “Timely vaccination is critical as we head into immunization season, which is why I am thrilled that families across Georgia now have an additional COVID vaccine to help protect themselves and their loved ones against COVID.
+We are now offering a non-mRNA, protein-based vaccine option at our pharmacy, Premier Drugstore, which uses a well-established technology used to develop other common vaccines that protect people against diseases such as influenza, hepatitis B and whooping cough.
+Talk with your healthcare provider or pharmacist about the option that’s right for you.”
+Bryan Green, Pharm.D., Owner, Premier Drugstore
+>
+> If you are planning to cover this story, please let me know if I can help provide any additional information or connect you with a pharmacist, advocacy partner or company spokesperson.

 ## CDC and AIM officials at webinar on vaccines for children

 - **Source:** [recording](https://covidvaccineproject.org/news/examining-the-vfc-program-and-its-role-in-providing-kids-with-covid-19-vaccine-coverage/) published by COVID-19 Vaccine Education and Equity Project